Andy Ogles: Disputed career claims

-Child burial garden controversy

-In 2014, Ogles and his wife had a stillborn child, Lincoln, whose photograph Ogles has used in social media posts.
-Ogles set up a GoFundMe to finance a child burial garden in memory of his stillborn son, which was to contain a "life-size statue of Jesus watching over the children, benches for families to sit while surrounded by flowers in the special garden" that was to be "a place for Lincoln's new play friends as they wait in Heaven to their families".
-The fundraiser brought in $23,565 but as of March 2023 there is no public evidence that the garden was ever built and Ogles has refused to answer questions about what happened to the money.
-At least one donor demanded their money back and received a refund.
-In 2022, Ogles spoke publicly about difficulties he experienced in 2014 in getting health insurers to pay his wife's medical bills after their child was stillborn, and blamed Obamacare for the insurance problems.

 County mayoralty

 Initially considered a potential contender in the 2018 Tennessee gubernatorial election, Ogles instead saw his major first electoral success when he was elected mayor of Maury County in the August 2, 2018, general election, defeating incumbent Charlie Norman.

-During his mayoralty, Ogles criticized Tennessee Governor Bill Lee for not restricting local school boards' ability to implement mask mandates in response to the COVID-19 pandemic, calling for the state legislature to pass legislation to support his proposition in a special session.
+During his mayoralty, Ogles criticized Tennessee governor Bill Lee for not restricting local school boards' ability to implement mask mandates in response to the COVID-19 pandemic, calling for the state legislature to pass legislation to support his position in a special session.
 He supported a sales tax increase that passed in 2020.

-Ogles initially filed to run for a second term as county mayor but withdrew to enter the race for the redrawn U.S. House of Representatives seat in Tennessee's 5th congressional district.
-After he had announced his candidacy for Congress, a month before the Republican primary, he vetoed that year's county budget, along with the school and library budgets, over a 31-cent property tax hike (the first in six years) and what he considered the library's exposure of young children to inappropriate "woke" material.
+Ogles initially filed to run for a second term as county mayor but withdrew to enter the race for the redrawn U.S. House of Representatives seat in Tennessee's 5th congressional district in 2022.
+After he had announced his candidacy for Congress, he vetoed the county and school budget increases over a 31-cent property tax increase.
+In a letter he sent to the county commission chairman, he claimed that the "County Library went full wokeexposing children to age inappropriate material."
 The county commission complained it had not been aware of any concerns Ogles had had over the budget, noting that he rarely attended meetings and had taken no part in the budget process.
 Ogles said that since he could not vote at the meetings it was not necessary for him to attend them and that he kept up by watching them online.
 Two weeks later the county commission overrode the veto, citing Maury's status as the fastest-growing county in the state.
-Some commissioners and citizens commenting at that meeting accused Ogles of having vetoed the budget largely to bolster his credentials as a fiscal conservative in the upcoming primary; it was noted that his absence from that particular meeting might have been because it conflicted with a campaign event.